20:10 07 September 2015

 • Health: promoting health and wellbeing in the community

-• Sports Participation: promoting sports participation and physical activity
+• Sports Participation: promoting sports participation and physical activity.
+Activities that underpin the club's commitment to coperate social responsibility.

 6.3 As part of its matchday activities the club offers local and some national charities the option to make a half-time collection.
 Details of the half-time opportunity for charities can be obtained by emailing email@example.com.
 Every Christmas the Club also runs a Santa Dash where funds raised are split between the Club’s Football in the Community charity and a nominated charity of individual participants.